 "I live for God, for the faith that I have in Him, and knowing the sacrifices that Jesus Christ made on the cross for me, and just feeling like it's in God's hands and all I have to do is just give it my best, commit the rest to Him, and everything else is taken care of.
 That takes a weight off my shoulders," Brees once told CBN.

-After his season-ending injury last year, Wentz said, "Obviously, It's been a rough day for me personally, I am not going to lie.
+After his season-ending injury a few years ago, Wentz said, "Obviously, It's been a rough day for me personally, I am not going to lie.
 I have a ton of faith in the Lord and in his plan.
 But at the end of the day, it's still been a tough one.
 And it will be tough on me for a little bit...
 As I reflect tonight, I just know the Lord's working through it, and I know Jesus has a plan through it.
 I know he's trying to grow me in something, teach me something, use me somehow, some way, this will just be a great testimony as I go forward."